graygnuorg/go-gdbm/README.md

 Once a database is opened in crash tolerance mode, two additional _snapshot files_ are created in the directory where it resides.
 The file names are constructed by removing the suffix from the database file name and appending suffixes `.s1` and `.s2` instead.
-Upon normal closing of the database the files will be removed.
+These files are removed when the database is closed.
 If, however, the database is not closed properly, e.g. because of the program crash or power failure, the files will remain on disk.
 In this case, one of them will keep the state of the database at the moment of the most recent call to `db.Sync()`.

 To ensure that the snapshots keep a logically consistent state of the database, care must be taken to call `db.Sync()` at right places.
 Follow the [discussion in GDBM manual](https://www.gnu.org.ua/software/gdbm/manual/Synchronizing-the-Database.html) to ensure the database is synchronized correctly.

+When called with `DatabaseConfig.CrashTolerance` set to `true`, the `gdbm.OpenConfig` function first checks if the snapshot files exist.
-If at the moment of the `gdbm.OpenConfig` invocation both snapshot files exist, the function will fail with the `gdbm.ErrSnapshotExist` error.
+If so, it fails with the `gdbm.ErrSnapshotExist` error.
 When this happens, the caller is supposed to run the _database recovery_, by invoking the `SnapshotRestore` function: